 Unless you use PayPal for everything, Square is arguably more convenient for transfers.

-PayPal transfers transactions (minus payment fees) directly to your PayPal account, which is an online e-money account.
+PayPal transfers payments (minus fees) directly to your PayPal account, which is an online e-money account.
 Then you can manually “withdraw” the balance to a connected bank account, which can take about two hours to clear and costs a 1% transfer fee per withdrawal.

 Square doesn’t have an e-money account.
-Instead, transactions clear automatically in your connected bank account within 1-2 business days at no cost, or within minutes with Instant Transfers switched on for an added 1.5% fee.
+Instead, transactions clear automatically in your bank account within 1-2 business days at no cost.
+With Instant Transfers activated for an added 1.5% fee, you can receive them straight away in your bank account.

 Square’s POS features and add-ons are better